In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 On the other hand, with our Facebook audience, we’ve found videos to be particularly powerful in terms of bringing in new followers and engaging our existing followers.
 It’s also a great platform for us to promote the latest post on the Foundr blog, and the occasional motivational quote as well.

-The great thing is that creating your own professional-looking social media is incredibly easy with a tool like Canva, which you can use by signing up for free.
+The great thing is that creating your own professional-looking social media is incredibly easy with a free tool like Canva.
 Even with their free version, you have access to thousands of templates and images.

 The second part of the equation is consistency, as you can’t build a strong social media following without consistency.
 While you can post onto your preferred social media platform manually, it can end up becoming a real chore.